Spherical varieties and p-adic families of cohomology classes: Control theorems for ordinary cohomology

-For general $\lambda$, the integral \'etale cohomology groups $H^*(-, V_{\lambda, \cO})$ are \emph{Cartesian cohomology functors} for $G(\Zp)$ in the sense of \cite{loeffler-spherical}.
-However, if the coefficients are non-trivial they are typically not cohomology functors for the whole of $G(\Qp)$ since this group does not act on the lattice $V_{\lambda, \cO}$.
+However, if the coefficients are non-trivial, they are typically not cohomology functors for the whole of $G(\Qp)$ since this group does not act on the lattice $V_{\lambda, \cO}$.
 We shall work around this by renormalising our Hecke operators using \cref{lemma:preservelattice}.

 \begin{definition} Suppose $U \subseteq G(\Zp)$.
 Then, for any $\lambda \in X^\bullet_+(S)$ and $\eta \in \Sigma^+$, we can define a normalised Hecke operator acting on $H^*(U, V_{\lambda, \cO})$ by

 \end{definition}